Donna Cochran McLarty

 Co-Founder and Chair Emeritus, Vital Voices Global Partnership

-Donna Cochran McLarty is a leader in national and international efforts to support women, children, and families.
-An emphasis on cross-cultural understanding is reflected in many dimensions of her work, as she encourages international education, cultural diplomacy through the arts, and interfaith dialogue.
+Donna Cochran McLarty is an advocate for worldwide efforts to support women, children and families—and a champion of international education, cultural diplomacy and interfaith dialogue.

 Ms. McLarty is a co-founder, board chair emeritus, and current board member of Vital Voices Global Partnership, a non-governmental organization dedicated to identifying, cultivating and advancing exceptional women around the world, transforming lives and communities.

 At the University of Arkansas, where she is an alumna, Ms. McLarty serves as a member of the Board of Advisors.
 In 2002, together with her husband, Thomas F. McLarty III, Ms. McLarty established the McLarty Scholars program to provide the University of Arkansas’ Clinton School of Public Service graduates with opportunities for interdisciplinary learning and research development at Vital Voices and Georgetown University’s Institute for Women, Peace and Security.
 Additionally, the McLarty family supports the University of Arkansas Walton College of Business with a study abroad scholarship and the Fulbright College of Arts and Sciences with an internship at the Center for the Study of the Presidency and the Congress.

 As a member of the Board of Trustees of the John F. Kennedy Center for the Performing Arts, Ms. McLarty helped create the AmericArtes Festival celebrating the culture and performing arts throughout the hemisphere, co-chaired the Kennedy Center Honors and was active in many aspects of the Center’s educational outreach programs.
 Currently, she serves on their International Committee on the Arts.